jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 * Alfresco Maven SDK 3.0.0 (No download necessary)
 * Eclipse Java EE IDE for Web Developers, Neon

-By default, when you create an Alfresco project using version 3.0.0 of the Alfresco Maven SDK the project will be configured to depend on Alfresco Community Edition 5.2.e.
+By default, when you create an Alfresco project using version the Alfresco Maven SDK the project will be configured to depend on the latest stable Alfresco Community Edition build.

 Note that the version of the Alfresco Maven SDK you are using may dictate which Alfresco versions you can use.
 Check the [Compatibility Matrix](http://docs.alfresco.com/community/concepts/alfresco-sdk-compatibility.html) to find out.